 SPRING GARDEN TOUR

-Our first Spring Garden Tour will be on (date to be determined).
+Our first Spring Garden Tour will be on Saturday, April 18th @ 10:30 a.m..
 We have had several beautiful gardens tours per year that showcased, beautiful and diverse garden settings within the Bay-O-Vista community.
 BOVIA members, please contact Kat Wellman at katwellman54@gmail.com or email Johnnie.holland@comcast.net if you would like to become a member of the BOVIA Garden Club or join any of the upcoming garden tours in 2026.
 We hope to see you there.

 GARDEN CLUB MEETINGS